Cod & Potatoes in Rosemary Cream Sauce Recipe

 Ingredients & Why They Work

-- Extra-virgin olive oil: Adds healthy fat and helps crisp up the potatoes beautifully.
+- Extra-virgin olive oil: Adds a fruity richness and helps brown the potatoes beautifully in the oven.

-- Yukon gold potatoes: Their creamy texture holds up well to roasting and pairs perfectly with the sauce.
+- Yukon gold potatoes: Their creamy texture and natural sweetness hold up well when roasted, giving a tender center and crisp edges.

-- Freshly cracked black pepper: Adds gentle heat and complexity.
+- Freshly cracked black pepper: Adds a bright, subtle bite without overpowering the dish.

-- Chicken or fish stock: Adds savory umami, boosting overall flavor.
+- Chicken or fish stock: Adds savory depth without overpowering the delicate cod.

 Tweak to Your Taste